Explore ARCALYST® (rilonacept) resources and FAQs

 R

-A doctor who specializes in the treatment of autoimmune conditions, such as lupus and rheumatoid arthritis, and has a special understanding of autoinflammation.
+A doctor who specializes in the treatment of autoimmune conditions, such as lupus and rheumatoid arthritis, and may have a special understanding of autoinflammation.

 S

-The main sign of pericarditis or recurrent pericarditis defined as stabbing or piercing pain behind the breastbone or in the left side of your chest.
-In pericarditis or recurrent pericarditis, the sharp chest pain becomes worse when breathing in or lying down.
+Stabbing or piercing pain behind the breastbone or in the left side of your chest.
+This may be a common symptom of recurrent pericarditis.
+In pericarditis or recurrent pericarditis, the sharp chest pain can become worse when breathing in or lying down.

 "Sharps" is a term for objects with sharp points or edges that can puncture skin, such as needles, syringes, auto injectors, and infusion sets.
 Sharps containers are used to safety dispose of sharp medical supplies.
 These containers are made from rigid puncture-resistant plastic or metal.
 The bottom and sides are leak resistant, and the lid is tight fitting and puncture resistant with an opening that is big enough for a needle (or other sharps), but not big enough for a hand to enter.